-The first clinical practicum focuses on the role of the nurse practitioner in providing basic primary care for adult clients from young adulthood through senescence.
-Students apply concepts, theories, and skills from core and prerequisite courses along with a functional, life span orientation.
-Emphasis is placed on comprehensive assessment of the health status of adult clients, health promotion and disease prevention, and differential diagnosis and treatment of common acute and chronic illnesses.
-Supervised clinical experiences emphasize clinical decision-making and implementation of evidence-based practice, integrating clinical assessment, management skills, and client teaching.
-This course involves four hours of in-class course delivery and 20 hours of clinical practice weekly for a total of 250 clock hours for the semester.
+The didactic portion of the first clinical course focuses on providing basic primary care for adult clients from young adulthood through senescence.
+This course focuses on health promotion, medical management and outcome assessment of common primary care problems.
+Screening and diagnostic reasoning are used to plan and deliver cost effective care.
+Physical and mental, acute and chronic illnesses are addressed in the context of the individual strengths, family and community.
+This course involves 4 hours per week of didactic delivery (4 credits) and a total of 250 clock hours for the semester (2 credits).
 Additional clinical seminars/laboratories are scheduled during the semester to allow for skills review and discussion of clinical issues.
 Students are individually supervised in the clinical setting by either a physician or a nurse practitioner preceptor.
 Ongoing interaction between Daemen College faculty and clinical preceptors is maintained throughout the semester.
 Prerequisites:NUR 505 (in the semester immediately preceding NUR 561),NUR 509 and NUR 517.
 Co-requisite: NUR-561L Pre or co-requisite NUR-516/NUR 519.
+(GR)